neomaxzero/blog/src/posts/006-js-private-properties-2.md

 ---
-title: 'private properties in classes'
+title: 'Javascript - Private Properties In Classes Part 2'
 subtitle: 'part II'
 topic: 'Javascript'
 date: '2018-12-23'
 ---

-# Javascript - private properties in classes Part 2

 Before, we talked about how important private properties are and I show you a way to implement it with WeakMaps, now I'm going to show you an alternative using `Symbols`.